-You will love how Kathy applies her Neocolor II to her fabrics and comes up with the "exact" colors that she uses for her beautiful landscape quilts.
+You will love how Kathy applies her Neocolor II fabric paint crayon to her fabrics and comes up with the "exact" colors that she uses for her beautiful landscape quilts.
 This is a must see!

 Ann Harwell combines her love of astronomy with her love of quilts.
 Ann was featured in the April 1999 issue of National Geographic magazine with her Hale-Bopp fractured symmetry quilt.
-Ann will have you loving all the stars and space when you are finished watching her show, stay tuned!
+Ann will have you loving all the stars and space when you are finished watching this show, so stay tuned!